pa11y/pa11y/README.md

-    -l, --level <level>            the level of issue to fail on (exit with code 2): error, warning, notice -T, --threshold <number>       permit this number of errors, warnings, or notices, otherwise fail with exit code 2 -i, --ignore <ignore>          types and codes of issues to ignore, a repeatable value or separated by semi-colons -R, --root-element <selector>  a CSS selector used to limit which part of a page is tested -E, --hide-elements <hide>     a CSS selector to hide elements from testing, selectors can be comma separated -c, --config <path>            a JSON or JavaScript config file
+    -l, --level <level>            the level of issue to fail on (exit with code 2): error, warning, notice -T, --threshold <number>       permit this number of errors, warnings, or notices, otherwise fail with exit code 2 -i, --ignore <ignore>          types and codes of issues to ignore, a repeatable value or separated by semi-colons --include-notices              Include notices in the report
+    --include-warnings             Include warnings in the report
+    -R, --root-element <selector>  a CSS selector used to limit which part of a page is tested -E, --hide-elements <hide>     a CSS selector to hide elements from testing, selectors can be comma separated -c, --config <path>            a JSON or JavaScript config file